Siop Gymunedol / HAVARDS / Community Shop

 How will I get SITR?
 (Social Investment Tax Relief)

 UPDATE (8th August): HMRC has given us advance assurance status, but made the stipulation that only the first £300,000 is available.
 We have now reached this limit.
-We regret that new investors and investors who have not yet paid will not be eligible for SITR, as this is on a first paid basis.
+We regret that new investors and investors who were not fully paid up on 8th August will not be eligible for SITR, as this is on a first paid basis.
 However, this is still an attractive investment as you can request up to 4% interest.
-Investors who requested SITR and who had paid prior to 8th August will be eligble to receive SITR subject to final HMRC approval.
+Investors who requested SITR and who had paid prior to 8th August are eligible to receive SITR subject to final HMRC approval.

 - a reduction of 30% of your investment in your income tax bill for that year.
 Shares have to be kept for 3 years.